 In July 2008, average monthly crude oil prices hit a new high, 10.5% higher than in the late 1970's.
-By January 2009, oil prices had dropped back to around $40/barrel due to concerns over poor global economic performance following the recession but by June 2009, prices had increased again to around $70/barrel.
-These changes were due to militant action and supply concerns in Nigeria and indications of an increase in demand in the US and China.
+By January 2009, oil prices had dropped back to around $40/barrel due to concerns over poor global economic performance following the recession.
+By June 2009, prices had increased again to around $70/barrel.
+These changes were due to supply concerns in Nigeria together with indications of increased demand in the US and China.

 Average prices 1999 - 2016 for non-domestic users

 - Average coal prices increased each year from 1999 to 2005, with the exception of a fall in 2003.
 Prices fell again in 2006 but increased in 2008.

-Average oil prices have increased every year from 2001 onwards.
+- Average oil prices have increased every year from 2001 to 2014 with vast reductions since.

 - Average electricity prices fell during 1999 to 2003 but rose again over the period 2004 to 2006.
 Since 2007, prices have risen each year.